Cruelty-Free & Superdrug:

 I hadn’t even heard of Bleach London until I started research for these lists, but I like the sound of them.
 Not only have they been 100% vegan since last year, but they’re also putting a lot of effort into becoming eco-friendly.
 They’ve pledged to use 100% recycled packaging by the end of the year, and encourage customers to re-recycle their bottles!

 As insinuated by the name, Childs Farm make gentle toiletries for tiny people, but many adults with sensitive skin use them for their softness.
 They are cruelty-free and almost completely vegan.
 They’re certified cruelty-free by Cruelty Free International, and you can find out which products are vegan here.

 I’ll be honest, I’ve heard mixed reviews about the efficacy of Faith in Nature but I’ve yet to try them myself.
 If they work for you, then great because they are certified by Cruelty Free International, which is about the best cruelty-free accreditation that you can get!

 “You O it to your hair” haha!
 No?
 Just me?
-Nevermind… Hair O are completely cruelty-free and vegan, AND they package their products in glass bottles and tins meaning no single-use plastic.
+Nevermind… Hair O are completely cruelty-free and vegan, AND they package their products in tins meaning no single-use plastic.
 Woohoo!
 (They also do SLS-free bars – I’ve not made up my mind on SLS yet, but it can’t hurt to leave it out)